Back To Search Results

 Evaluation

-Confirming the diagnosis of TB is a difficult diagnostic dilemma; this is especially true in resource-poor areas.
+TBM assessment is performed by obtaining CSF for analysis, which typically reveals low glucose, elevated protein, and modestly elevated white blood cell count with a lymphocytic predominance.
+The CSF analysis most closely resembles the CSF analysis of viral meningitis.[3]
+Confirming the diagnosis of TBM is a difficult diagnostic dilemma; this is especially true in resource-poor areas.
 Definitive diagnosis results from the identification of MTB in the CSF.
 Standard Ziehl-Neelsen acid-fast bacilli (AFB) identification smears from CSF are highly unreliable.
 The positive yield of the AFB smear is broad, with results ranging from 0% to 87%.[2]
-CSF mycobacterium cultures vary in their yield and are only positive 40 to 83% of the time and can take from 6 to 8 weeks to grow.[3]
-Over several days, daily large-volume spinal taps sent for microbiological analysis can improve the culture sensitivity by greater than 85%.[9]
+CSF mycobacterium cultures vary in yield and are only positive 40% to 83% of the time and can take 6 to 8 weeks to grow.[3]
+Over several days, daily large-volume spinal taps sent for microbiological analysis can improve the culture sensitivity by more than 85%.[9]

-Various new sophisticated modalities for testing for antigens and antibodies specific for TB exist using PCR, but they have not won wide acceptance or utilization; this is due to a lack of access to the testing and high variability in the specificity of the results of the tests.
-The choice of diagnosis in most cases is going to depend on the resources available.
-Despite advances in developing improved and accurate diagnostic modalities MTB, confirmation by culture in the CSF remains the gold standard globally.[2][3][9]
+Various new modalities for testing for antigens and antibodies specific to TBM exist using polymerase chain reaction, but they have not won wide acceptance or utilization due to a lack of access to the testing and high variability in the specificity of the test results.
+The choice of diagnosis in most cases will depend on the resources available.
+Despite advances in developing improved and accurate diagnostic modalities, MTB confirmation by culture in the CSF remains the gold standard.[2][3][9]
 Culture allows for the assessment of drug sensitivity results.
 Drug-resistant MTB carries up to twice the mortality.[9]
+Other tests that can be utilized are antigen testing in the urine and adenosine deaminase.[10]
+Recent study results have estimated the sensitivity of several diagnostic tests as follows:

 Treatment / Management